shelljs/shelljs/README.md

 Arguments:

-+ `dir`: Makes the current working directory be the top of the stack, and then executes the equivalent of `cd dir`.
++ `dir`: Sets the current working directory to the top of the stack, then executes the equivalent of `cd dir`.
 + `+N`: Brings the Nth directory (counting from the left of the list printed by dirs, starting with zero) to the top of the list by rotating the stack.
 + `-N`: Brings the Nth directory (counting from the right of the list printed by dirs, starting with zero) to the top of the list by rotating the stack.